We provide a wide range of community events and programs that connect individuals throughout our diverse communities.

 Get tasty and nutritious meals delivered to your door.
 All food is prepared at Sunnyside Manor, following Canada Food Guide and Provincial Guidelines.
 Meals are low fat and low sodium and each meal costs $6.00.

 Run by registered psychologists, this counselling service is open to anyone living in the area.
 Suitable for individuals, couples or families, sessions can cover dealing with medical issues, isolation, abuse, divorce or general day-to-day problems.

-If you have an FCSS related question we invite you to contact the County of St. Paul using the contact information found on this page.
+If you have an FCSS related question we invite you to contact the St. Paul Regional FCSS Office at the contact information below: